Diana Fosha

 Professional Life

-Diana Fosha was born in Bucharest, Romania on December 17, 1952.
-She received her bachelor’s in psychology from Barnard College, Columbia University, graduating magna cum laude in 1974.
-She interned at the Payne Whitney Psychiatric Clinic at Cornell University and earned her doctorate in clinical psychology in 1982 from City College, the City University of New York.
-She studied dynamic psychotherapy as part of her post-doctoral training in both Canada and New York.
-She began teaching at City College in 1977 as a psychology instructor, and then moved to Barnard College, Columbia University.
+She studied dynamic psychotherapy as part of her post-doctoral training in both Canada and New York and began teaching at City College in 1977 as a psychology instructor and then at Barnard College.
 For five years, Fosha held the position of Clinical Instructor in Psychiatry at Downstate Medical Center, SUNY at Brooklyn, in New York.
-She later became a Clinical Associate at the New York Center for Training and Research in Short Term Dynamic Psychotherapy.
-Fosha also held positions at Gracie Square Hospital and Saint Clares-Riverside Medical Center.
+She later became a Clinical Associate at the New York Center for Training and Research in Short-Term Dynamic Psychotherapy.
+Fosha also held positions at Gracie Square Hospital, Saint Clares-Riverside Medical Center, and the Derner Institute of Advanced Psychological Studies at Adelphi University.
 She was an assistant professor of psychiatry at Bellevue Hospital and a Director of Advanced Seminar and Practicum in Accelerated Experiential/Dynamic Psychotherapy (AEDP) in New York City.
-Fosha currently holds a private practice in New York City, and is an Associate Clinical Professor of the Derner Institute of Advanced Psychological Studies at Adelphi University.
-She is a founding member and the Director of Training at the International Experiential STDP Association.
+She is a founding member of the International Experiential Short-Term Dynamic Therapy Association.

 Contribution to Psychology